Xyloproct Ointment (20g)

 Please note, this list is not exhaustive.
 Please refer to the Side Effects tab for more information on reactions you may experience.

-To buy Xyloproct safely, never order it from anywhere other than a UK-registered pharmacy that is regulated by the General Pharmaceutical Council (GPhC), like Medicine Direct.
-We can guarantee our customers that all medicine bought form our website is completely safe and approved for sale in the UK.
+For your own safety, you should not buy medicine online from anywhere other than regulated pharmacies, like Medicine Direct.
+We are fully regulated by the General Pharmaceutical Council (GPhC), which means we can guarantee that all of our medicine is safe and approved for sale in the UK.